References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-The CAA acted immediately following the accident to launch a comprehensive review of the regulation and oversight of UK civil air shows.
-An independent, external panel of experts oversaw the review and we published our Final Report in April 2016 with a total of 29 action items we had identified.
-These were all designed to enhance the existing system and help make sure UK civil air shows are even safer.
-These action items included issuing new guidance on enhanced risk assessments for displays; strengthening provisions in areas such as training and checks for those overseeing displays; and the experience, skill and health of display pilots.
+The CAA acted immediately following the accident by launching a comprehensive review of the regulation and oversight of UK civil air shows.
+An independent, external panel of experts oversaw the review.
+The Final Report was published in April 2016 and identified a total of 29 action items all designed to enhance the existing system and to make sure future UK civil air shows are even safer.
+These action items included issuing new guidance on enhanced risk assessments for flying displays; strengthening provisions in areas such as training, additional checks for those overseeing display flying and a review of the experience, skill and health requirements for display pilots.
 Air show organisers and display pilots were required to implement many of these enhancements in time for the 2016 air display season, with the remainder all being progressed as a priority.

 The Air Accident Investigation Branch (AAIB) undertook an investigation into what caused the Shoreham Air Show accident and published their final report in March 2017.
-In addition to the 21 Safety Recommendations published in earlier 'Special Bulletins', or interim reports, during its investigation, the AAIB published a further ten recommendations for the CAA in its final report.
-The CAA has accepted all of the AAIB's safety recommendations; work is complete on 18 and work continues as a priority on the remaining 13, with four scheduled for completion by the end of 2017.
+In addition to the 21 Safety Recommendations published in earlier 'Special Bulletins' or interim reports, the AAIB published a further ten recommendations for the CAA in its final report.
+The CAA has accepted all of the AAIB's safety recommendations.
+Work is complete on 19 of these recommendations and continues as a priority on the remaining 12, with four scheduled for completion by the end of 2018.

 For the CAA and the air display community, 2016 was a period of change.
-In order to ensure the 2016 civil air display season could proceed, many of the enhanced safety measures were introduced as soon as possible and new procedures were put in place in response to the AAIB's safety recommendations.
-These included fitness assessments for display pilots and the people who issue their authorisations, as well as flying display directors, reviewing risk assessments as part of the process for issuing permissions for air shows, and enhancing protections for spectators at displays.
+In order to ensure the 2016 civil air display season could proceed, many of the enhanced safety measures were introduced and new procedures put in place in response to the AAIB's safety recommendations.
+These actions included: the introduction of fitness assessments for display pilots, display pilot evaluators and Flying Display Directors; the reviewing of risk assessments as part of the Flying Display Permission issuing process; enhancements to the protection of spectators at air displays.

-We also commissioned Helios - a specialist, independent aviation consultancy - to carry out a post-implementation review on our behalf.
-Helios looked at how our enhanced measures had affected air displays during the 2016 season, surveying air display organisers and pilots, and attendees.
-They received mixed feedback: whilst Helios found that the CAA had delivered on our commitments; that attendees' experience at air shows was overwhelmingly positive; and that fewer people were congregating at unofficial secondary viewing sites outside of the perimeter of the air show, notable concerns were identified by some members of the display community.
+The CAA also commissioned Helios - a specialist, independent aviation consultancy - to carry out a post-implementation review on our behalf.
+Helios looked at how our enhanced measures had affected air displays during the 2016 season by surveying air display organisers, display pilots, and attendees.
+They received mixed feedback.
+Helios found that: the CAA had delivered on its commitments; attendees' experience at air shows was overwhelmingly positive; fewer people were congregating at unofficial secondary viewing sites outside of the perimeter of the air show; notable concerns were identified by some members of the air display community.

-These concerns, from display organisers and pilots, centred around the speed with which the CAA had introduced the enhanced measures in 2016, resulting in a lack of consultation with stakeholders, as well as the additional processes required of them in order to hold an air show.
-We have listened to this feedback and, where possible, while protecting the enhanced safety framework, are addressing their concerns.
-We are investing in additional resource within the relevant CAA departments and offering guidance to display organisers on the enhanced risk assessment process.
-CAP 403, which sets out the safety and administrative arrangements for civil air shows and events, has been reviewed and updated accordingly.
+The concerns from air display organisers and pilots centred around the speed with which the CAA had introduced the new enhanced measures and the lack of consultation with stakeholders as well as the additional processes required of them.
+The CAA has listened to this feedback and, where possible, while protecting the enhanced safety framework, are continuing to address their concerns.
+Investment has been made in providing additional resource within the relevant CAA departments and in offering guidance to air display organisers on the enhanced risk assessment process.
+CAP 403, which sets out safety and administrative requirements and guidance for civilian flying displays and special events, has been reviewed and updated accordingly.

-There is now greater familiarity with the enhanced safety framework, and pre-season seminars and training courses have already taken place for the air display community.
-Our collective focus is now on the 2017 air display season.
-We are fully committed to ensuring that all air shows take place safely for the six million people who attend them each year in the UK and for the communities in which they take place.
+There is now greater familiarity with the enhanced safety framework.
+Ongoing pre- and post-season seminars and training courses continue to take place for the air display community which is deliver real benefit.
+Our collective focus is now on the 2018 air display season.
+We remain fully committed to ensuring that all air shows take place safely for the six million people who attend them each year in the UK and for the communities in which they take place.